|

 (one specific cDNA molecule present amongst 10(8) total cDNA

-molecules).
 Furthermore, since the initial step involves a

 global amplification of all expressed genes, a permanent